jahnf/Projecteur/README.md

 ## Supported Environments

 The application was tested on Ubuntu 18.04 (GNOME) and OpenSuse 42.3 and 15 (GNOME) but should work on almost any Linux/X11 Desktop.
-Make sure you have the correct udev rules installed (see Installation Pre-requisites).
+In case you are building the application youself, make sure you have the correct udev rules installed (see Installation Pre-requisites).

 ## How it works